If you’ve ever managed a WordPress website, you’ve seen the notifications: “A new version of WordPress is available.”

 - Application logs: Send PHP errors and warnings to a central spot like AWS CloudWatch.
 Set up alerts for any new fatal errors.

 - Uptime checks: Ping monitors that check your site every minute will tell you about an outage before social media does.
 On our managed plans, 24/7 uptime and health monitoring are part of the service, so you’ll hear from us quickly if something goes sideways.
+Check your plan details so you know exactly which monitoring, alerting, and support workflows apply to your environment.

 - Performance baselines: Compare your response times and server usage before and after the update.
 Unexpected jumps usually mean a plugin conflict or an unseen code loop.